carbon-language/carbon-lang/mlir/docs/ConversionToLLVMDialect.md

 e.g., in a loop, may lead to stack overflows.)
-If an unranked descriptor has to be returned from a function, the ranked descriptor it points to is copied into dynamically allocated memory, and the pointer in the unranked descriptor is updated accodingly.
+If an unranked descriptor has to be returned from a function, the ranked descriptor it points to is copied into dynamically allocated memory, and the pointer in the unranked descriptor is updated accordingly.
 The allocation happens immediately before returning.
 It is the responsibility of the caller to free the dynamically allocated memory.
 The default conversion of `std.call` and `std.call_indirect` copies the ranked descriptor to newly allocated memory on the caller's stack.
 Thus, the convention